andrewharvey/map.rfs/README.md

 The initial prototype of this was conceived, designed and built during the October 17th 2013 bushfires around Sydney.

-I like many other people was keeping a close eye on the Current Fires and Incidents map on the RFS web site to gather vital information about where fires were so I could plan which areas to avoid.
+I, like many other people, was keeping a close eye on the Current Fires and Incidents map on the RFS web site to gather vital information about where fires were so I could plan which areas to avoid.